 You have some free time and you decide to go to the gym.
 You simply crush it and do a random 60-90 minute workout and feel great.
 You do this a few more times but then realize: “I don’t have 90 minutes a day to spend at the gym.”

-You decide to just cut back, and ultimately stop working out altogether.
+You decide to just cut back, and go less often.

-A month later, you repeat the process until one day you just give up.
+A month later, you repeat the process and continue this cycle.